PrivacyTools.io

 Private alternatives to Adblock Plus, vetted against our public criteria.

 Safari’s extension ecosystem is smaller and stricter than Chrome’s or Firefox’s, so the privacy add-ons that exist are few but worthwhile.
-The ones here block ads and trackers and skip sponsored segments without slowing the browser down.
+Apple deliberately caps what an extension may do, which keeps the risky ones out and means the short list here is the list that matters.
+The picks block ads and trackers and skip sponsored segments without slowing the browser down.
 On another browser?
 See the all-browsers, Chrome, and Firefox lists.

 Safari is decent, but limited